soniahooper/Covid19-Flu_Analytics/README.md

 # Covid19-Flu_Analytics

-Presented program provides visual analytics of the existing official public data about number of deaths from Covid19 (since the beginning of the pandemic until 6/26/2021) and from Influenza: Pneumonia (2018-2019) in each USA state.
+Presented program provides analytics and data visualization of the existing official public data about number of deaths from Covid19 (since the beginning of the pandemic until 6/26/2021) and from Influenza: Pneumonia (2018-2019) in each USA state.

 Program was created in PyCharm integrated development environment using Python3 and ElephantSQL PostgreSQL database hosting service.